clerk/clerk-sdk-node/README.md

 #### deleteAllowlistIdentifier(allowlistIdentifierId)

 Deletes an allowlist identifier, specified by the `allowlistIdentifierId` parameter.
+Throws an error if the `allowlistIdentifierId` parameter is invalid.

 ```ts
 await deleteAllowlistIdentifier("alid_randomid");